 The key results of this project will be regional roundtables open to a wide range of actors, the creation of a guidebook designed on SEAP data access and based on the experience of partners, the expansion and the promotion of the Energee-Watch network.
 Long term collaboration models will be implemented through bilateral data exchange cooperation agreements and with the development of twelve “one-stop shop” regional data centers or observatories, representing more than five thousand municipalities.

 The observatories will provide assistance to public authorities to set up further collaboration agreements with energy data providers, as well as supporting them with the collection, processing and communication of SEAP data.
 The implementation of these supporting structures will be informed by peer learning activities among partners.
-It will be supported by the signing of forty eight data exchange agreements.
+It will be supported by the signing of 48 data exchange agreements.

 Besides, more than 60 public authorities will benefit from the collaboration models along with 120 technical staff personnel who will be participating into thematic workshops.